 Berkswell and Balsall RFC offer a wide range of opportunities for players of all ages and abilities with strong Men’s, Women’s, Boy’s and Girl’s sections, supported by top coaching, regular touring opportunities and a strong social scene.

 The Club’s Annual Summer Party on the Pitch is a well-known fixture in the local community calendar.

 Berkswell’s Saturday 1st XI currently competes semi-professionally in the world-famous Birmingham and District League’s Premier Division, under the leadership of Warwickshire batting legend Dominic Ostler.
 The 2018 squad is packed with current and former county professionals, as are many opposition sides.
 The cricket on show at Meeting House Lane is free to watch and the club welcomes new members and spectators.

 In addition to their elite senior side, the club provides opportunities for players of all ages and abilities from complete novice to professional level.
 There is soft-ball cricket for the youngest boys and girls with an emphasis on fun, competitive youth and senior cricket, plus an innovative ‘Bats-in-the-Attic’ scheme aimed at attracting retired players back to the sport to participate in the Club’s more relaxed Sunday cricket scene.

-There is 3 senior Saturday teams for Men, which also feature some of the Club’s best women’s cricketers, a further 2 Men’s tams on Sundays, as well as women’s, boy’s and girl’s teams.
+There are 3 senior Saturday teams for Men, which also feature some of the Club’s best women’s cricketers, a further 2 Men’s teams on Sundays, as well as women’s, boy’s and girl’s teams.